erpel/avv/README.md

 Then copy the `avv.rb` file to a folder of your `$PATH` and you're ready to use it.

-avv uses ruby 1.9 features and will not work with older releases.
+avv requires a ruby version of 1.9.2 or higher to run.

 ## License